 With the extreme number of focus points available on this camera, moving between individual focus points can become a challenge, including significant repetitive button pressing or holding.
 However, this camera has multiple excellent AF area selection options.

-The joystick multi-controller, nearly ubiquitous on a pro-grade camera — but not on Rebel models, is an easy and well-understood option welcomed on the R10.
+The joystick multi-controller, nearly ubiquitous on pro-grade cameras, is an easy and well-understood option welcomed on the R10.
 This controller is Canon's very responsive 8-way type, as it should be.
-It works well, but it does not avoid the pressing or holding needed for more significant changes.
+It works well, but it does not avoid the pressing or holding needed for more significant AF area changes.